BrianJ-4/DIY-RubberDucky-Scripts/README.md

   * Listens to the targets clipboard
   * Everytime a new item is copied the item is sent through a Discord webhook
 * Payload 6
+  * Originally was designed to extract all SSIDs and passwords and save them to a .txt file and send the file out but this did not work due to permission issues when creating a file with a powershell started from Run (Windows + R)
-  * Extracts the targets saved networks and passwords and sends out through a Discord webhook
+  * Now creates a string comprised of the targets saved networks and passwords and sends it out through a Discord webhook